smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/forwarder.md

 To solve these challenges, we introduced two major features that will allow node operators to set up different transaction-sending strategies more securely while lowering their infrastructure costs:

 - Chainlink nodes support multiple EOAs.
 - [Forwarder](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.7/AuthorizedForwarder.sol) contracts.
 Forwarder contracts allow a node operator to manage multiple EOAs and make them look like a single address.
 If you use a web2 analogy, Forwarder contracts act like a reverse proxy server, where the user is served by the same address (reverse proxy) and does not see where(server) the traffic is coming from.
+To do so, nodes call the [forward](#forward) function on the Forwarder contract.

 Combining multiple EOAs setups and Forwarder contracts opens up a lot of flexibility and security in terms of design:

 - Node operators can expand horizontally using multiple EOAs.
 They can deploy one or multiple Forwarder contracts for these EOAs.
 These combinations of EOAs + forwarders offer a lot of flexibility for setting up different transaction-sending strategies.
 - Node operators can support different job types (OCR, VRF, API request..Etc) on the same node, reducing maintenance and infrastructure costs.
 - Security-wise, Forwarder contracts distinguish between Owner and Authorized Senders.
 Authorized senders are hot wallets (Chainlink nodes' EOAs).
-The owner is expected to be a more secure address, such as a hardware wallet or a multisig wallet.
 The owner is responsible for changing the Authorized senders' list (e.g., if a node is compromised).
+- Node operators do not need to manually compile and deploy [Operator](/chainlink-nodes/contracts/operator) or/and [Forwarder](/chainlink-nodes/contracts/forwarder) contracts.
+They can deploy them directly from the [OperatorFactory](/chainlink-nodes/contracts/operatorfactory) by calling the [deploynewoperatorandforwarder](/chainlink-nodes/contracts/operatorfactory#deploynewoperatorandforwarder) function.
+From a design perspective, the owner of a Forwarder contract is an [Operator](/chainlink-nodes/contracts/operator) contract.
+The owner of the Operator contract is a more secure address, such as a hardware wallet or a multisig wallet.
+Therefore, node operators can manage a set of Forwarder contracts through an Operator contract using a secure account such as hardware or a multisig wallet.

 ## Api Reference